usedispatch/docs/README.md

 ### Transaction API

-If you'd like to construct `Transaction` objects to interact with the 0xengage protocol, but submit transactions to the network yourself, you can use the client as follows:
+If you'd like to construct `Transaction` objects to interact with the Dispatch protocol, but submit transactions to the network yourself, you can use the client as follows: